srsudar/eg/eg/examples/git.md

-Push a local branch named `feature` to `origin` for the first time, setting up tracking (`-u`) to ensure that differenes are displayed with commands such as `git status`:
+Push a local branch named `feature` to `origin` for the first time, setting up tracking (`-u`) to ensure that differences are displayed with commands such as `git status`:

     git push -u origin feature